-This is the initial public offering of shares of common stock of Palomar Holdings, Inc. We are offering 5,625,000 shares of our common stock.
-The initial public offering price is \$15.00 per share.
+This is the initial public offering of shares of common stock of Palomar Holdings, Inc. We are offering shares of our common stock.
+We estimate that the initial public offering price per share will be between \$ and \$ .
 For a detailed description of our common stock, see the section entitled "Description of Capital Stock".

 Prior to this offering, there has been no public market for our common stock.
-Our common stock has been approved for listing on the Nasdaq Global Select Market ("Nasdaq") under the symbol "PLMR".
+We have applied to list our common stock on the Nasdaq Global Select Market ("Nasdaq") under the symbol "PLMR".